opensearch-project/documentation-website/_migrations/migration-phases/using-traffic-replayer.md

 ### Decoding log content

-The contents of HTTP message bodies are Base64 encoded to handle various types of traffic, including compressed data.
+The contents of HTTP message bodies are Base64 encoded in order to handle various types of traffic, including compressed data.
 To view the logs in a more human-readable format, use the console library `tuples show`.
 Running the script as follows will produce a `readable-tuples.log` in the home directory:

 ```shell
 console tuples show --in /shared-logs-output/traffic-replayer-default/d3a4b31e1af4/tuples/tuples.log > readable-tuples.log
 ```

-The `readable-tuples.log` should look similar to the following:
+The `readable-tuples.log` should appear similar to the following:

 ```json
 {